 Of course, that original Pepperoni Pizza Twist has changed over the years – I even made it simpler! – and I’ve healthified it for my family (and for you, too)!
 It’s more of a traditional pepperoni bread now … in a fun twist form!

 I’ve taken this fancy yet easy pepperoni roll to get-togethers as an appetizer.
 People scarf it down – it’s gone in a flash!
+(Pssssst … this is definitely a slam dunk if you need a March Madness food idea … and it’s a guaranteed touchdown at Super Bowl parties!)

 And, I often serve it for dinner (pairs great with a big salad full of veggies!).
 It always earns cheers from my fam … even my youngest who, at times, claims to not like pepperoni (I don’t know why).